umd-cmsc330/cmsc330spring22/project0/README.md

 ## Special macOS Instructions

 Verify you're running an older version of macOS.
 Either click the Apple button in the menubar in the top-left and click "About This Mac", or else run `sw_vers` from the terminal.
+You should only need the special section if your macos version is less than 10.15

 Follow [the directions for macOS](#macos), but with some changes.